radianttap/EFI-ASRock-X570-ITX-TB3/README.md

 - NVMe SSD works out of the box.
 - Radeon GPU work out of the box.
-- WiFi out of the box.
+- WiFi works with AirportBrcmFixup kext.
-- Bluetooth with a little help (by 3 kexts).
+- Bluetooth works with additional 3 kexts.
 - All media services (Plex, Netflix in Safari, iTunes, Apple TV+ etc).
 All are fully hardware-accelerated.
 - 4K HDMI with HDR, Dolby.
 - iMessage, iCloud, Keychain, all of it.